-- \$7,500 supplement to an APA or equivalent scholarship and \$5,500 pa for facility costs plus allowances - Up to 3 years complete) a Bachelor of Engineering or Bachelor of Science with Honours.
-At least one month per year must be spent at the Institute at Lucas Heights, NSW.
-Applications close early December.
+- \$7,500 supplement to an APA or equivalent scholarship and \$5,500 pa for facility costs plus allowances - · Up to 3 years

 The Institute offers awards for postgraduate students whose research projects are associated with nuclear science or its applications.
-Applicants must be in receipt of an APA or equivalent scholarship and have completed (or expect to
+Applicants must be eligible for an APA or equivalent scholarship after having completed a Bachelor of Engineering or Bachelor of Science with Honours.
+At least one month per year must be spent at the Institute at Lucas Heights, NSW.
+Applications close early December

-The Australian Kidney Foundation Medical Research Scholarship (I,L,R)
+The Australian Kidney Foundation Grants and Scholarships (I.L.R)